microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

 There should now be `model1.ell` and `model2.ell` files as well as a `categories.txt` file in the `sideBySide` directory.

-## Step 3: Wrap the models in Python callable modules
+## Step 3: Compile the models and create Python wrappers

 Use the `wrap.py` tool to compile the models and create Python wrappers.
 We'll use the `--outdir` option to put the models into different directories.